br0ast/ACDH-2020/doc/report/documentation.md

 **RQ1** How many Digital Humanities articles are affiliated to the institutions of the registry?
 Were there any collaborations, i.e. co-authored DH articles, between the institutions?

-**RQ2** Which are the most adopted technique in published research?
+**RQ2** Which are the most adopted techniques in published research?

 What kind of Digital Humanities articles do the institutions publish?
 To what extent are the articles related to the disciplines and techniques taught in the offered DH courses?